 “The biological robustness in the neural substrates of sugar and sweet reward may be sufficient to explain why many people can have difficulty controlling the consumption of foods high in sugar when continuously exposed to them.”

-While in the 1700s Americans consumed on average two pounds of sugar per year, Americans today consume on average a whopping 152 pounds of sugar annually!
-Whether or not you were actually eating that much sugar prior to going whole foods plant-based, due to sugar’s highly-addictive nature, you may find your willpower challenged when it comes to sugar – it’s not your imagination and it’s not your fault – it’s biochemical.
+While in the 1700s, Americans consumed an average of two pounds of sugar per year, Americans today consume a whopping 60 pounds annually!
+Whether or not you were actually eating that much sugar prior to going whole foods plant-based, due to sugar’s highly addictive nature, you may find your willpower challenged when it comes to sugar – it’s not your imagination, and it’s not your fault – it’s biochemical.

 And while it may be true that sugar is derived from plants – either sugar cane, sugar beets, or corn – in the case of corn syrup – these types of sugars are not whole foods, they are instead highly processed in food manufacturing facilities.
-As well, vegans may want to know that the char of animal bones is often used to bleach and filter cane sugar.
+Vegans may also want to know that the char of animal bones is often used to bleach and filter cane sugar.

 The truth is that sugar can kill.
 It’s not just a high-caloric food with zero nutritional value, as if that weren’t bad enough.
 Science increasingly shows that excessive sugar consumption is one of the biggest culprits when it comes to heart disease, the leading cause of death for both men and women in the United States.